How to apply

 The University Language Centre also offers a number of excellent pre-sessional English courses designed specifically to help international students meet our requirements prior to the start of their programmes.

-Applicants for all degree programmes require an approved English language qualification.
-For September 2019 entry, approved English language qualifications include:
+Applicants for all undergraduate degree programmes require an approved English language qualification.
+For September 2021 entry, approved English language qualifications include:

 - A-Level English Language grade D

-- AS Level English Language or English Language and Literature grade C
+- AS Level English or English Language and Literature grade C

-- Cambridge English: Advanced (CAE) grade C or 176
+- Cambridge English: Advanced (CAE) grade C or 176, with a minimum of 176 in each subscore

-- Cambridge English: Proficient (CPE) grade C or 176
+- Cambridge English: Proficient (CPE) grade C or 176, with a minimum of 176 in each subscore

 - GCE O-Level English Language grade C